On the phase aberration estimation using common mid-angle correlations: Theory of common mid-angle correlations

 As we observe from these expressions, different acquisitions exhibit different displacements of the reconstructed echoes (Fig.~\ref{fig:Illustration}(b)), depending on the accumulated aberrations along the transmit and receive propagation paths and their angle difference $\varphi_\text{d}$.
 This difference in displacement is the reason why relative phase aberrations can be quantified from correlations.
 The reconstructed echoes are not merely shifted, but their width, defined by the standard deviation $\sigma_\text{A}$, also varies with the angle difference, independently of the aberrations (Fig.~\ref{fig:Illustration}(c)).
-Therefore, common mid-angle acquisitions do not strictly probe identical spatial frequencies of tissue reflectivity, leading to slight decorrelation that increases with larger differences between the two $\varphi_{\text{d},i}$.
-This effect will be analyzed in more detail in Sec.~\ref{sec:fluctuations}.
+This width determines the extent of the spatial-frequency band contributing to the image, whose center is given by ${k_c = 2\omega_c \cos\varphi_{\text{d}}/ c_0}$.
+Therefore, acquisitions sharing a common mid-angle probe overlapping but non-identical bands of spatial-frequency components of tissue reflectivity, leading to a slight decorrelation that increases with larger differences between the two $\varphi_{\text{d},i}$.
+This effect will be analyzed in more detail in Section~\ref{sec:fluctuations}.

 Using~\eqref{eq:MeanSDA}, we can compute the mean and standard deviation of $B$ analytically (see Appendix~\ref{appendix1}):